For Bantu Stephen Biko.

 Afzal Moolla was born in Delhi, India while his parents were in exile, working as political exiles against Apartheid in South Africa.
 He then travelled wherever his parent’s work took them, spending time in Egypt, Finland, and Iran.
 Afzal works and lives in Johannesburg, South Africa.

-This poem was first published on Afzal Moolla's personal blog.
+This piece was first published on Afzal Moolla's personal blog.